vmware/vic/doc/user_doc/vic_installation/deploy_vch_vcenter.md

 **Prerequisites**
 * Download and unpack the vSphere Integrated Containers Engine bundle.
 For information about where to obtain vSphere Integrated Containers Engine, see [Download vSphere Integrated Containers Engine](download_vic_engine.md).
-* Add the folder that contains the vSphere Integrated Containers Engine binaries to the `PATH` environment variable on the machine on which you are running `vic-machine`.
 * Create or obtain a vCenter Server instance with the following configuration:
   * One datacenter
   * One cluster with two ESXi hosts and DRS enabled.
 You can use nested ESXi hosts for this example.